EHR Scheduling Shortcomings – And How To Fix Them

 August 4, 2017

 Undoubtedly, EHRs provide a tremendous step forward for healthcare.
 They help improve quality, efficiency, operations, safety, and ultimately the care provided to patients.
 Data suggests that providers and health systems are fond of them as well.
 As of 2015, nearly 9 out of 10 office-based physicians had adopted an EHR (HealthIT.gov).
 And according to a report by SK&A, 67% of all providers reported using an EHR in March of 2017.
-Clearly, EHRs are delivering high value, yet, there is a rub – the cost.
-In fact, the vast majority of providers categorize EHR spending as one of their biggest line items and they expect it only to increase.
+Clearly, EHRs are delivering high value, yet, there are shortcomings – specifically, scheduling shortcomings.

 MyHealthDirect’s focus as a company is on digital care coordination.
 We have created patient self-scheduling and referral coordination platforms that connect patients with timely access to care.
 We work with EHRs to enable complex scheduling directly into providers’ calendars.
 Some EHRs have no ability to do any sort of patient self-scheduling.
-In this case, the value of partnering with a best-in-breed scheduling solution is straightforward.
+Because of these EHR scheduling shortcomings, the value of partnering with a best-in-breed scheduling solution is straightforward.
 However, when an EHR has limited scheduling capabilities it gets tricky.
 The problem in these situations is that the EHR scheduling solution is so limited that it can’t adequately protect providers’ calendars, which means providers will not be willing to open their calendar to be scheduled into.
 If only a few of the providers are enabled, then the tool will not meet the needs of patients and will be underutilized.
 Put simply, here’s what EHRs can’t do:

 - Can’t book into specialists or affiliates using other systems